 Admission Decision Appeals

-Appeals of admissions decisions must first be made to the applicant’s intended department.
-After the department has rendered a decision, the student has 30 days to initiate their appeal at the Graduate School.
+Appeals of admissions decisions must first be made to the applicant’s intended department and then to their college.
+After an unfavorable decision at the college level, the student has 30 days to initiate their appeal at the Graduate School.
 Decisions made by the Appeals Committee regarding admissions decision are final.
-There is no higher level the applicant can submit an appeal to.
+There is no higher level to which the applicant can submit an appeal.

 There are two types of dismissal appeals: departmental dismissals and Graduate School dismissals.
 Students wishing to appeal a departmental dismissal must first appeal to their department and then their college.
 After an unfavorable decision at the college level, the student has 30 days to contact the Graduate School to initiate their appeal.
 Students dismissed by the Graduate School must appeal to the Graduate School first.
 Dismissal appeals decisions made by the Appeals Committee can be appealed to the Educational Affairs Committee of the University Council.